Account intelligence guided agents drive AR gains

 From process scenarios and accumulated history data, ProMIS feeds a dashboard to help our managers and clients deeply understand account inventory and control resource priorities.

 Experience in managing root causes of payment failures led us to reengineer the entire concept of a dashboard.

 On the management dashboard, need meets function.
 It's designed to provoke questions and unearth insights.
 Our managers and clients use it to understand inventory factors like account age, financial categories, error categories, payer dynamics and scenario volumes.

-By drilling down from categories, to sub-categories, and to account details, a manager builds an intuitive feel for the account inventory, how it's changing, and results driven by current priority strategies.
+By drilling down from categories to sub-categories, and then to account details, a manager builds an intuitive feel for the account inventory, how it's changing, and results driven by current priority strategies.

 Our dashboard highlights inventory structure in graphic dimensions like:

 Drilling down in each graph gives insights on structure and causes.
 For instance, drilling into AR by Age shows Financial Classes for that age.
 Following a Financial Class shows the Denial Categories.
 Under each Denial Category, the Payer Inventory for that denial is exposed.
 Ultimately the detail for individual accounts can be accessed.

 With insights from quickly exploring different data paths, our managers develop intuition for the inventory and prospective improvement actions.
 The dashboard becomes indispensible to production reviews by focusing attention on the largest opportunities.